riohot/courses/2306_CS50_Harvard/W2_C/function/functions.md

 Note:

+- When you define/declare you should mentioned the return TYPE in the arguments()
+- When you call a function you dont have to do this

 ## Why

 1. Re-usability - once defined it can be used over and over again
 2. Abstratction - You dont have to worry about how it works under the hood
+3. Restrict opportunity for errors

+-

+Paramters: variables in the function definition/declarion
+Arguments: variables in the function call